palakkohli09-svg/Retail-Demand-Forecasting-System-Data-Science-Project/README.md

 RMSE (Root Mean Squared Error)
 MAPE (Mean Absolute Percentage Error)

+## DATASET -
+The dataset used in this project is not included in the repository due to its large file size.

 ## POWER BI DASHBOARD
 The Power BI dashboard provides interactive insights into: